fluffy-bunny/terraform-azure-secure-upload/README.md

 ```
 This will create a service principal, which you can see in AD App Registration that has the rights to create resources in the subscription.

+# TODO
+I had to manually assign "Owner" role at the subscription level to the SP, so that I could later add "Storage Blob Owner" to this sp at the storage account scope.

 # Secrets
 [project secrets](https://github.com/fluffy-bunny/terraform-azure-backend-setup/settings/secrets)